sohan-hasan1/PatientInformationPortal/README.md

 ##STEP - 4
 Run as <Multiple Startup Projects>

-##After Run you will redrict to patient list.
+##After Run you will redirect to patient list.
 ## To add a new patient, users can click on the "Add Patient"
 ```
 >***Basic Features***